EcoG-io/pyslac/README.md

 ## How to test it and fire it up :fire:

-The project depends on an installation of slac as a module in your current environment.
+The project depends on an installation of slac as a module in the user environment.
-Dependencies management are handled by `Poetry`.
+Dependencies management is handled by `Poetry`.

 > Dependencies:
 >